Calebjaytech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7 - 7-create_global_variable - Global variable
 8 - 8-true_knowledge - Every addition to true knowledge
 9 - 9-divide_and_rule - Divide and rule
-10 - 10-love_exponent_breath -  Love is anterior to life, posterior to death, initial of creation, and the exponent of breath 11 - 11-binary_to_decimal - There are 10 types of people 12 - 12-combinations - Combination
+10 - 10-love_exponent_breath -  Love is anterior to life
+11 - 11-binary_to_decimal - There are 10 types of people
+12 - 12-combinations - Combination
 13 - 13-print_float -  Floats